-Five Broad Spectrum contracts were signed in June 1998 between Bechtel Jacobs Company and two vendors.
+Six Broad Spectrum contracts have been signed.
+Five contracts were signed in June 1998 between Bechtel Jacobs Company and two vendors.
 East Tennessee Materials and Energy Corporation (M&EC) of Oak Ridge, Tennessee was awarded contracts for treatment of Categories A, B, and D. Waste Control Specialists (WCS) of Andrews, Texas was awarded contracts for Categories C and E. M&EC is in the process of removing equipment and cleaning up a former uranium processing building at the East Tennessee Technology Park to provide capacity for their waste processing and treatment capabilities.
-M&EC is also in the process of obtaining their RCRA permits and PCB authorization.
-Waste acceptance is expected to begin in the summer of 1999.
+M&EC has received their RCRA permits and is obtaining PCB authorization.
+Waste acceptance is expected to begin in April 2000.
 WCS has already obtained all RCRA permits and have installed stabilization equipment to treat Category C waste.
+WCS has successfully completed the First Article Test for Category C in July 1999.
 PCB authorization for treatment and process equipment for Category E waste is being obtained by WCS.
 Waste acceptance for Category E is expected in January 2001.
+An additional contract was signed in August 1999 with Allied Technology Group (ATG) in Richland, Washington.
+The contract is to treat liquid aqueous and organic RCRA nonwastewaters and elemental mercury.
+ATG has obtained RCRA permits and is in the process of completing its treatment demonstration under the permit.
+A new gas vitrification treatment unit is being constructed and is planned to be operational in July 2000.
+Elemental mercury will be treated by Nuclear Fuel Storage, ATG's partner, through amalgamation.